 Where everything started…

-The first French Canadians who settled in what was to become Maillardville crossed Canada all the way from Rockland, Ontario and Hull and Sherbrooke in Quebec.
-It was the know-how of the French Canadians in the forest industry along with their powerful work ethic that incited Fraser Mills – which was to become the largest saw mill operation in the British Empire – to recruit manpower all the way from Eastern Canada to their logging operations in B.C.
+The first French Canadians who settled in what was to become Maillardville crossed Canada all the way from Rockland, Ontario, as well as Hull and Sherbrooke in Quebec.
+It was the know-how of the French Canadians in the forest industry along with their powerful work ethic that incited Fraser Mills – which was to become the largest saw mill operation in the British Empire – to recruit manpower all the way from Eastern Canada for their logging operations in B.C.

 A Faith to guide them…

 Religion held a very important place in the hearts of the pioneers.
 The management at Fraser Mills understood this and they offered the settlers the site and the materials needed to build a Catholic Church.
 By 1910, thanks to everyone’s efforts, the parishioners of Our Lady of Lourdes were able to celebrate Christmas mass in the church they had erected on Laval Square.

 The first priest, R.P.
 Edmond Maillard o.m.i., a young priest from France who stayed with the pioneers for two years, left an indelible trace: the community was baptised in his honour in 1912.

 Community services were organized quickly with whatever means the pioneers had at their disposal on their arrival.
 No time was lost in setting up a Catholic francophone school.
 The first Chief of Police, Mr. Emery Paré, established his office at home with two prison cells built behind the house.
 A fire fighters brigade was also formed, and the church bells served to sound the alarm in case of fire.

 Stores started opening on Pitt River Road (later renamed Brunette Avenue), including the Proulx general store (which housed the Maillardville post office), the Thrift butcher shop, Grevelyn the shoemaker, the billiard hall, as well as the Tremblay community hall.